bios42eth/talenlayer-id-report/findings.md

 Remediation
 Send first half of the amount and then subsctract the amount sent for the second tranfer.

+### Use of transfer deprecated
+Severity
+Medium

+Location
+TalentLayerArbitrator::127

+Description
+payable(msg.sender).transfer(dispute.fee);

+Remediation
+Avoid using transfer: gas limit may become an issue

 ### Coverage report cannot be run
 Severity
 Medium